jeromefroe/dotfiles/install.md

 chmod +x ~/dev/mssh.py

 # Install Delve
-go get -u github.com/go-delve/delve/cmd/dl
+go get -u github.com/go-delve/delve/cmd/dlv
 ```

 ## 6. Sign into applications

+  1. Chrome
+     * To add an account to Chrome navigate to People > Add Person.
+One can then go through the
+       standard two-factor authentication workflow of password + Google Authenticator code.
   1. Dropbox
-  2. Alfred
+  1. Alfred
      * First add the Powerpack license by navigating to Alfred Preferences > Powerpack.
 My license
       is stored in LastPass.
      * Enable syncing of preferences with Dropbox by navigating to Advanced > Set preferences
        folder > `Dropbox/Sync/Alfred`.
      * Enable storing Clipboard History by navigating to Features > Clipboard and set "Keep Plain
        Text" to 3 months.
-  3. Spotify
+  1. Spotify
-  4. Evernote
-  5. Slack
-  6. Messages
+  1. Messages
-  7. Chrome
-     * To add an account to Chrome navigate to People > Add Person.
-One can then go through the
-       standard two-factor authentication workflow of password + Google Authenticator code.

 ## 8. Configure some stuff